ARM big.LITTLE

-ARM big.LITTLE is a heterogeneous computing architecture developed by ARM Holdings, coupling relatively battery-saving and slower processor cores (LITTLE) with relatively more powerful and power-hungry ones (big).
-Typically, only one "side" or the other will be active at once, but all cores have access to the same memory regions, so workloads can be swapped between Big and Little cores on the fly.
+ARM big.LITTLE is a heterogeneous computing architecture developed by Arm Holdings, coupling relatively battery-saving and slower processor cores (LITTLE) with relatively more powerful and power-hungry ones (big).
 The intention is to create a multi-core processor that can adjust better to dynamic computing needs and use less power than clock scaling alone.
 ARM's marketing material promises up to a 75% savings in power usage for some activities.
 Most commonly, ARM big.LITTLE architectures are used to create a multi-processor system-on-chip (MPSoC).

 In October 2011, big.LITTLE was announced along with the Cortex-A7, which was designed to be architecturally compatible with the Cortex-A15.
 In October 2012 ARM announced the Cortex-A53 and Cortex-A57 (ARMv8-A) cores, which are also intercompatible to allow their use in a big.LITTLE chip.
 ARM later announced the Cortex-A12 at Computex 2013 followed by the Cortex-A17 in February 2014.
 Both the Cortex-A12 and the Cortex-A17 can also be paired in a big.LITTLE configuration with the Cortex-A7.

-The problem that big.LITTLE solves
+Advantages

 For a given library of CMOS logic, active power increases as the logic switches more per second, while leakage increases with the number of transistors.
-So, CPUs designed to run fast are different from CPUs designed to save power.
 When a very fast out-of-order CPU is idling at very low speeds, a CPU with much less leakage (fewer transistors) could do the same work.
-For example, it might use a smaller (fewer transistors) memory cache, or a simpler microarchitecture such as a pipeline. big.LITTLE is a way to optimize for both cases: Power and speed, in the same system.
+For example, it might use a smaller memory cache, or a simpler microarchitecture such as removing out-of-order execution. big.LITTLE is a way to optimize for both power efficiency and speed in the same system.

+Disadvantages

 In practice, a big.LITTLE system can be surprisingly inflexible.
 One issue is the number and types of power and clock domains that the IC provides.
 These may not match the standard power management features offered by an operating system.
 Another is that the CPUs no longer have equivalent abilities, and matching the right software task to the right CPU becomes more difficult.
 Most of these problems are being solved by making the electronics and software more flexible.